-This is your chance to layer your other festive colors throughout your tree.
-For the tree in the video I went for the opulent jeweled tones of our Winter Bloom trend so have added plush fuchsias, purple and teals to the gold core baubles, and as you can see, the decoration is starting to take shape.
-Make sure to layer these colors evenly throughout the branches so you don’t have too many of the same shade in one area.
+This is your chance to layer your other festive colours throughout your tree.
+For the tree in the video I went for the opulent jewelled tones of our Winter Bloom trend so have added plush fuchsias, purple and teals to the gold core baubles, and as you can see, the decoration is starting to take shape.
+Make sure to layer these colours evenly throughout the branches so you don’t have too many of the same shade in one area.

-7. Place the Finishing Touches & the Star on Top
+- Place the Finishing Touches & Star on Top

 This stage is for the real showstopper decorations which will really set your tree apart from the rest.
 Real or artificial flowers have been popular in recent years as finishing touches for the tree and these deep pink flowers bring the tree to life.
 For a topper I always go for the classic star but you could use a large statement decoration instead to give your tree a contemporary twist.

 The final flourish for any tree is of course the presents underneath.
 So finish your perfectly styled Christmas tree with a small pile of impeccably wrapped gifts.
 Getting these wrapped early also means more time to relax closer to the big day, so be prepared and tick that job of your list when the tree goes up.